Loading Hay Then and Now

 They didn’t even have bales of hay in the 1800s.
 Just as lot of loose hay to haul up into the hayloft.
 But that made it fun to swing on a rope and drop onto the hay!

-I'm the main character in the Circle C Adventures series.
-I live on a huge cattle ranch in 1880s California.
-These are my adventures.
+I'm the author of the Circle C and Goldtown Adventures series.
+I blog as "Andi Carter," the main character in the Circle C series.
+She lives on a huge cattle ranch in 1880s California.
+These are her adventures.

 19 thoughts on “Loading Hay Then and Now